 Give Experiences, Not Objects

 People who receive experiential gifts–concert tickets, love coupons, a day at a museum or the zoo–feel more connected to the person giving them the gift.
-Sociologist Allison Pugh has stated that “if gifts are about expressing and forging love, one fo the best ways to do that is with your own time.”
+It is always a great idea to gift an experience that someone will be interested in such as baseball game tickets in NYC.
+Sociologist Allison Pugh has stated that “if gifts are about expressing and forging love, one for the best ways to do that is with your own time.”
 An example of experiences that you could give is to write out twelve fun activities on different pieces of paper or cards and place them in individual envelopes.
 The recipient can open an envelope each month of the year revealing things like going to a museum, baking a cake together, camping, having a beach day, etc. Memories of experiences will last much longer and mean more than objects.

 When deciding what type of gift you want to make or purchase for someone you care about, just make sure you choose something you know they will appreciate.
 Any of the above ideas are sure to let your gift recipient know that he or she means a lot to you.
 Happy gifting!